Physics-informed digital twin and onboard control of a brainbot for intelligent active matter: Introduction

-While bristlebots have seen extensive use, their efficient locomotion has been made programmable and controllable only recently, through the integration of ARM$^\text{\textregistered}$ microcontrollers into custom-built bristlebots to create brainbots.
-Brainbots are versatile centimeter-sized devices that include light, color and magnetic field sensors and infrared emitter-receivers~\cite{Noirhomme2025, Novkoski2025}.
-Powered by a lithium-ion battery allowing $40$-$60$ minutes of operation, these robots exhibit cycloidal motion patterns, which can be programmed to exhibit ballistic and diffusive motions.
-Their trajectories have been found to be strongly sensitive to the inclination of their legs and the motor power, and various kinds of autonomous trajectories have been observed, such as linear, spinning, orbital and helical~\cite{Noirhomme2025}.
+While bristlebots have been widely used, their locomotion became programmable and controllable only recently through the integration of ARM$^\text{\textregistered}$ microcontrollers into custom-built platforms, giving rise to so-called brainbots.
+These versatile, centimeter-sized devices are equipped with light, color, and magnetic field sensors, as well as infrared emitter–receivers~\cite{Noirhomme2025, Novkoski2025}.
+Powered by a lithium-ion battery providing $40$–$60$ minutes of operation, they exhibit motion patterns that can be tuned from ballistic to diffusive dynamics.
+Their trajectories depend sensitively on leg inclination and motor power~\cite{Noirhomme2025}.
+This behavior can be captured by a single parameter, $\eta$, which quantifies the similarity of a trajectory to pure spinning and varies systematically with driving strength and geometry, enabling continuous transitions between straight, spiral, and circular motion~\cite{Noirhomme2025}.
+However, the limited battery power restricts the exploration of long-term dynamics under complex driving protocols and the collective behavior of multiple units.
+This limitation could be overcome by developing a digital twin to systematically investigate such regimes computationally and experimentally validate only the most relevant scenarios.
+At present, such a digital twin is not available.

 Understanding the motion of bristlebots and brainbots is necessary to improve the control of their trajectories and enhance their performance and applicability.
 Physical models of bristlebot locomotion, based on the flexibility of the legs, have been introduced in one dimension~\cite{Giomi2013,Becker2014} and two dimensions~\cite{Majewski2017}.
 However, these have not been successfully combined with experimental data, nor do they account for the diversity of trajectories that such robots can exhibit~\cite{Noirhomme2025}.
+As such, a theoretical framework to capture the relevant kinematics has been missing.
+Due to their widespread use as active matter systems, endowing individual bristlebots with control capabilities would pave the way for them to become compact experimental platforms for intelligent active particles~\cite{Lowen2026}.
+Recent advances in the control algorithms tailored to resource-constrained microprocessors of the kind used on these bots have aided the development of such systems, enabling advanced control in real time~\cite{11246255, Nguyen2024, wikner2026realtimefeasibilityhighratempc}.